alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Task updates
 - Working on drafting messages for book dash applicants
-- Cloud recording + subtitles ready for Youtube upload
+- Cloud recording + subtitles ready for Youtube upload (MS: workflow -> upload, vtt transcription document, flier image = thumbnail, publish directly)
-- Community research is continuing, but with more specificity as to tools/workflows
+- Community research is continuing, but with more specificity as to tools.
+How to recognise previous work done? (booking time!)
 - Thanks yous for: all the fireside speakers, frictionless meetup organisers, book dash reviewers!
 To EM for chairing, MS for shouldering my share of bookdash applications

 ### Event updates